1. How Are You Different from Other Tutoring Companies?

-We are the teachers.
 Please ask your own trusted sources about this issue.

 Daryl Capuano, The Learning Consultants founder, is the primary teacher in our test-prep programs.
 If Stanley Kaplan was teaching for Kaplan or Adam Robinson (the primary designer for the Princeton Review) was teaching for the Princeton Review, then you would be assured that the company was providing a top teacher for your child.

 Jean Card, the other primary teacher in our test prep programs, is an outstanding teacher who has been working with thousands of students successfully over the years.
-Our other teachers, Dr. Kristina Knobelsdorff, Dr. Dan Hartman, Dr. Matt Fleming, Lamar Ager, Galen Cawley and Jesse Brockwell, among others, are similarly highly experienced and talented teachers.
+Our other teachers, Steve Staunton, Dr. Kristina Knobelsdorff, Dr. Dan Hartman, Lamar Ager, Galen Cawley and Jesse Brockwell, among others, are similarly highly experienced and talented teachers.
 In addition, we have hired top teachers throughout Shoreline, CT who have taught in the Guilford, Madison, Old Lyme, Old Saybrook, East Lyme, and Essex school systems, among other places, as well as in top private schools in the area.